 Hugh Mercer was regarded as one of the greatest American heroes of the Revolutionary War, at least by his contemporaries.
 Interestingly, though, Mercer was born in Great Britain, (Scotland to be exact) and studied at the University of Aberdeen to be a medical doctor.
 After graduating, he joined the Bonnie Prince Charlie’s army as an assistant surgeon and witnessed the bloody destruction of that army on the fields of Culloden in 1746.
 The young 20 year old became a fugitive in his own land.

 Escaping to the American colonies, he settled in Pennsylvania, before joining the colonial militia there and fighting in the French and Indian War.
 During that war, he befriended many colonials, including George Washington.
-In 1760, he moved to Fredericksburg, Virginia to set up a medical practice, including an apothecary (the shop which still exists today).
+In 1760, he moved to Fredericksburg, Virginia to set up a medical practice, including an apothecary (with a building that interprets the shop in town today).
 One of his patients was Mary, the mother of George Washington.
 He became a prominent figure in the Fredericksburg community, joined the local Masonic lodge, married and had five children.

 When the war clouds appeared on the horizon, Mercer found himself in another rebellion and quickly became an active supporter of American independence.
 In early 1776 he was appointed the colonel of the 3rd Virginia Regiment, and by June he was appointed as a Brigadier General by the Continental Congress.